alpernae/crab-crypt/README.md

 ##

-# crap-crypt Linux
+# crab-crypt Linux

-crap-crypt Linux is a ransomware malware that can run on Linux systems.
+crab-crypt Linux is a ransomware malware that can run on Linux systems.
 It is a software that finds the victim's user files and encrypts these files and uploads the generated decryption key to the attacker's server.

 ##